Irving Ravetch

-Life and career
+Early life

 Ravetch was born to a Jewish family in Newark, New Jersey, the son of Sylvia (Shapiro) and I. Shalom Ravetch, a rabbi.
-His mother was born in Palestine and his father in the Ukraine.
+His mother was born in Palestine and his father in Ukraine.
 Ravetch was an aspiring playwright when he enrolled at University of California, Los Angeles.

+Career

 Following graduation, he joined the young writer's training program at Metro-Goldwyn-Mayer, where he met Harriet Frank Jr., whom he married in 1946.
 He gained his first screen credit with Living in a Big Way which was released the following year.

 For the next decade, Ravetch worked mostly on Westerns such as Vengeance Valley (1951).
 With Frank, he approached producer Jerry Wald and proposed they adapt the William Faulkner novel The Hamlet (1940) for the screen.
 The result was The Long, Hot Summer (1958), which primarily was an original story with one of Faulkner's characters at its center.
 When Wald greenlighted the film and asked Ravetch to choose a director, he suggested Martin Ritt, whom he knew from the Group Theatre and the Actors Studio in New York City.
 The Long, Hot Summer proved to be the first of eight projects – including The Sound and the Fury (1959), Hud (1963), Norma Rae (1979), Murphy's Romance (1985), and Stanley & Iris (1990) – written by Ravetch and Frank and directed by Ritt.
 Additional screenwriting credits include Home from the Hill (1960), The Dark at the Top of the Stairs (also 1960), The Reivers (1969), The Cowboys (1972), and The Spikes Gang (1974).

 Ravetch and Frank were nominated for the Academy Award for Best Adapted Screenplay and won both the New York Film Critics Circle Award for Best Screenplay and the Writers Guild of America Award for Best Adapted Screenplay for Hud.
 He was a recipient of the Bronze Wrangler for The Cowboys, the Screen Laurel Award, and additional Oscar, WGA, and Golden Globe nominations.

+Personal life

+Ravetch met Harriet Frank Jr. at Metro-Goldwyn-Mayer's young writer's training program, whom he married in 1946.

 Ravetch died from pneumonia on September 19, 2010.